Sapulpa, Oklahoma: Early history

 The town was named after the area's first permanent settler, a full-blood Lower Creek Indian named James Sapulpa, from the Kasihta or Cusseta band, from Osocheetown in Alabama.
-About 1850, he established a trading post near the meeting of Polecat and Rock creeks (about one mile (1.6 km) southeast of downtown Sapulpa).
+About 1850, he established a trading post near the meeting of Polecat and Rock Creeks (about 1 mile or 1.6 km) southeast of downtown Sapulpa).

-When the Atlantic and Pacific Railroad (which became the Frisco) built a spur to this area in 1886, it was known as Sapulpa Station.
-The Sapulpa post office was chartered July 1, 1889 and the town was incorporated March 31, 1898.
+When the Atlantic and Pacific Railroad (which became the Frisco) built a spur to this area in 1886 known as Sapulpa Station.
+The Sapulpa post office was chartered July 1, 1889, and the town was incorporated on March 31, 1898.

 Controversy over Creek County seat location

 After Oklahoma became a state, each county held an election to determine the location of the county seat.
 Sapulpa competed with Bristow to be the county seat of Creek County.
 After five years of contested elections and court suits, the issue was settled by the Oklahoma Supreme Court on August 1, 1913.
 Sapulpa was ruled the winner.
 The county courthouse was completed in 1914, replacing an earlier structure built in 1902.